 Working from home with kids

-So you’re an office-going parent who’s recently been “promoted” to WFH parent sans help at home thanks to the increasing number of COVID-19 infections.
-With preschools and child centres now brought to forced closure, here’s a quick survival guide for all parents being thrown this curve ball.
+So you’re an office-going parent who’s been “promoted” to WFH parent sans help at home thanks to the increasing number of Covid-19 infections.
+With preschools and childcare centres now brought to forced closure, here’s a quick survival guide for all parents being thrown this curve ball.

-Here’s how you can pull double duty and be both a parent and hardworking employee until this stay home period ends.
+We present to you some top tips on how you can pull double duty and be both a parent and hardworking employee until this stay-home period ends.

 Read our other parenting tip articles here:

 - Free educational apps for kids ages 0-13

 - How to handle a tantrum as told by experienced preschool teachers

 - Common first-time parenting mistakes

 - Guide to having a baby in Singapore

 1. Wake up earlier to work on difficult tasks or projects